OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

 :::hint
 **Note:**
-- Many of the steps described below require elevated permissions, or must be run as a super user using `sudo` to execute successfully.
+- Many of the steps described below require elevated permissions, or must be run as a super user using `sudo`.
 - By default, when registering Linux Targets or Workers, the scripts below assume Octopus will communicate with the target or worker using the server hostname (from the `$HOSTNAME` variable).
 To provide a different address, consider looking up the hostname/IP address.
 For example:

     ```bash